xcomagent95/TrajectoryAnalysis2023/README.md

    uses Euclidean distance as the distance metric.
 The closest-pair-distance algorithm is efficient, with a time complexity of O(n^2) [where n is the number of trajectories in the set].

-2. Dynamic Time Warping (feature) Dynamic Time Warping (DTW) is a powerful algorithm used to compare and measure the similarity between time series or temporal sequences with variations in their time axis.
+2. Dynamic Time Warping (feature)

+   Dynamic Time Warping (DTW) is a powerful algorithm used to compare and measure the similarity between time series or temporal sequences with variations in their time axis.
 It handles sequences of different lengths or temporal distortions by optimally aligning and warping them in a nonlinear manner.
 DTW dynamically adjusts temporal shifts between corresponding elements of the sequences to minimize overall distance.
 In this project we are implementing DTW as a feature to calculate the distance measure between two trajectories.
 In fact in the main_template we have also added a user coe to iteratively calculate the distance between any two possible pairs from the list of trajectories used.
 To compute the DTW distance between two sequences, let's say sequence A of length m and sequence B of length n, a 2D dynamic programming table with dimensions (m+1) x (n+1) is used.
 Each cell in the table stores the cumulative distance between the corresponding elements of sequences A and B up to that point.
 Starting from the top-left corner of the table, the algorithm iteratively fills the table until the bottom-right corner is reached.

-3. R-tree:
+3. R-tree

+   The R-Tree is a data structure.
+It is a balanced index structure and contains every point of every trajectory.

 ### 4.2 Region query